 Generator frequency is a direct ratio to the engine speed.
-Engine speed is controlled by the built-in governor \of the fuel injection pump.
+Engine speed is controlled by the built-in governor of the fuel injection pump.
 The original factory governor setting should not be disturbed.
 However, in case of pump repair, the governor can easily be reset.

 - 1. See that the injection pump is properly timed to the engine.
-Refer to the Cummins engine manual.
-15 - 2.
-Refer to instructions in Cummins manual for governor and the second s adjustment.
+Refer to the Cummins engine manual. - 2.
+Refer to instructions in Cummins manual for governor adjustment.
 Adjust engine speed to 1800-rpm for 60-cycle operation and 1500-rpm for 50-cycle operation.
-Use an accurate tachometer for determining engine speed settings, or a frequency meter connec-فتتعديد ted to AC generator output terminals.
+Use an accurate tachometer for determining engine speed settings, or a frequency meter connected to AC generator output terminals.
 Multiply frequency by 30 to obtain engine speed.